Canary Cottage is a Grade II listed building in the Peterborough local planning authority area, England. First listed on 7 June 2019. Farm cottage.

 Description

-INTERIOR: The cottage has two rooms on the ground floor: a sitting room to the front, and a kitchen to the rear.
-The sitting room has a timber cupboard, mid-C20 tiled fire surround, and timber shelving on the west wall, and a floor of exposed machine-made bricks.
-The kitchen has a Belfast sink under the window on the north wall, and two timber battened doors to a stair and an under-stair cupboard on the east wall.
-The winder stair has timber treads and appears to have been renewed in the mid-C20.
-The first floor has two bedrooms with exposed timber floorboards: the north room being the smallest, and leading to the larger bedroom to the south, which has a dormer window on its south wall.
-Over the dormer window, a hole in the ceiling provides a view into the thatched dormer, which shows evidence of replacement of timbers and thatch in the mid-C20.
-The roof structure was not visible.
-The outbuilding has painted red brick walls, and contains a store room in the west part and a privy in the east part.
+Inside, the cottage has two rooms on the ground floor: a sitting room to the front and a kitchen to the rear.
+The sitting room includes a timber cupboard, a mid-20th century tiled fire surround, timber shelving on the west wall, and a floor of exposed machine-made bricks.
+The kitchen contains a Belfast sink under the north window, and two timber battened doors leading to the stair and under-stair cupboard on the east wall.
+The winder stair has timber treads that appear to have been renewed in the mid-20th century.
+The first floor has two bedrooms with exposed timber floorboards.
+The north room is the smallest and leads to the larger bedroom to the south, which has a dormer window on its south wall.
+A hole in the ceiling above the dormer window provides a view into the thatched dormer, revealing replaced timbers and thatch from the mid-20th century.
+The roof structure itself was not visible.
+The outbuilding contains a store room in the west part, and a privy in the east part, with painted red brick walls.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.